Posted: December 1, 2017 2:25 pm

 I lost my confirmation page.
 Can you send it to me again?

 Of course!
 Please contact us at 814.452.2744 ext.
 212 and we will find your booking and resend you the confirmation email.

 What is this I hear about needing to sign a waiver?

 Each person in your party will need to sign their own waiver.
 There is a button that directs you to an e-waiver in your confirmation email.
 The confirmation email can be forwarded so that everyone in your party can sign their e-waiver.
 You can also find the e-waiver at https://www.smartwaiver.com/v/niagarasailwaiver/.
 The e-waiver is submitted to us electronically so there is no need to print anything out.
 If you would rather fill out a hard copy of the waiver, please click here, and bring it with you when you check in for your sail.
 Please note that each minor will need a waiver which their parent/guardian must sign.

 For group bookings, school day sails, and corporate day sails, we have another version of the waiver which collects some additional information needed for each person sailing.
-Please contact us at 814.452.2744 or at email@example.com to receive the links for the e-waiver and hard copy of this version of the waiver.
+Please contact us at 814.452.2744 ext.
+212 or at firstname.lastname@example.org to receive the links for the e-waiver and hard copy of this version of the waiver.

 After your sail:

 Wow I really liked sailing!
 How else can I be involved with the Erie Maritime Museum or Niagara?